nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.system' is now 1..1
 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.code' is now 1..1
 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.display' is now 1..1
-- Following INTEROPen curation, the following Level 3 profiles have been removed and replaced with Level 2 CareConnect profiles:
-	- **CareConnect-DCH-Organisation-1** replaced with CareConnect-Organization-1
-	- **CareConnect-DCH-Location-1** replaced with CareConnect-Location-1
 - **Extension-coding-sctdescid** - FHIR profiles which reference this extension have been corrected to reference the extension published by HL7 [Extension-coding-sctdescid](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-coding-sctdescid)

 ## Beta 1.0.1 ##